 It doesn’t use interrupts, it uses polling to determine if a character has been received, which is inefficient.
 However, for this use case and similar ones, where the intent is to use it for user input, polling is fine as the Uno will be waiting on the user for input anyway.

-Constants Required
+Constants Required#

 Defaults shown.

-- #include “soft_serial.h” - Required
+- #include “soft_serial.h” - Required Contains the higher level routines

 - void init_soft_serial() - Required to use soft_serial, is used to initialize various components required for soft_serial